opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 - Relevant: Serves a few but relevant suggestions.
 - Forgiving: Tolerates typos.

-You can implement autocomplete in the following different ways:
+Implement autocomplete in one of three ways: prefixes, edge N-grams, and completion suggestors.

 ### Prefix matching (query time)